iambhagat92/calcuforme/SEO_IMPLEMENTATION_GUIDE.md

 ## 🎉 Summary

-Your CalcuForMe project now has:
+Your Calculate For Me project now has:
 - ✅ Comprehensive SEO meta tags on homepage
 - ✅ Template for calculator pages
 - ✅ Structured data (Schema.org)